 S.K.
 Kozłowski introduced "The Eastern Wing of the Fertile Crescent" to the discussion as a counterpart of the western Levantine area.
-He distinguishes three main, contemporary traditions : the northern Trialetian, the Levantine Khiamian, and the eastern Nemrikian.
-The distribution maps show a core area, a region touched by all three traditions : the region around Urfa.
-With incomplete knowledge of the recent excavations at Göbekli Tepe, Kozłowski published maps that could be used as a working hypothesis to determine the geographical sphere from which people came to Göbekli Tepe to their "Olympic" meetings : from far away in all directions.
-The few el-Khiam points, the Aswad and Nevalı Çori points, and the large numbers of Nemrik points perhaps can be used as indicators for such a research strategy to look for the "homelands" or territories represented by the artifacts found at Göbekli Tepe, a strategy used by Kozlowski in drawing the maps in his "Eastern Wing".
-But it seems a little too early to draw the final distribution maps of the early Holocene cultural spheres, for the research is not ready to paint a complete family tree with all the roots, branches and twigs of the Neolithic fossiles directeurs.
-Northeastern Turkey remains virtually unexplored (not only in the Neolithic period), and in the Caucasian and Pontic areas one might suppose that research took little notice of sites without pottery not located in caves.
+He distinguishes three main, contemporary traditions: the northern Trialetian, the Levantine Khiamian, and the eastern Nemrikian.
+The distribution maps show a core area, a region touched by all three traditions: the region around Urfa.
+With incomplete knowledge of the recent excavations at Göbekli Tepe, Kozłowski published maps that could be used as a working hypothesis to determine the geographical sphere from which people came to Göbekli Tepe to their "Olympic" meetings: from far away in all directions.
+The few el-Khiam points, the Aswad and Nevalı Çori points, and the large numbers of Nemrik points perhaps can be used as indicators for such a research strategy to look for the "homelands" or territories represented by the artifacts found at Göbekli Tepe, a strategy used by Kozlowski in drawing

 O. Aurenche and S.K.
 Kozłowski added a further geographical term to the Neolithic map of the Near East, the "triangle d'or" 36.
 It includes the Taurus region between the Upper Euphrates and the Upper Tigris, the Balikh and the Upper Khabur.
-It is just the region, which was called Upper Mesopotamia by H. Louis37, where favorable climatic conditions prevail and important sites like Çayönü or Nevalı Çori were discovered.
+It is just the region, which was called Upper Mesopotamia by H. Louis 37, where favorable climatic conditions prevail and important sites like Çayönü or Nevalı Çori were discovered.
 Again, Göbekli Tepe fits well into the picture, for it is in the "heart" of the golden triangle.
 As unsatisfying as our knowledge about Göbekli Tepe is at the moment, it is a site that will develop new impetus for the discovery of comparable Early Neolithic ritual centers in the Near East.